 WAVA Flex is an alternative learning option for students in grades K-12 at Washington Virtual Academies.
 Flex is an asynchronous learning model ideal for motivated learners, independent learners, and learners that engage well with the online curriculum.
 Flex students thrive with supportive & engaged learning coaches.
 It is likely to be helpful for those who require or would benefit from more flexible schedules due to their learning needs, medical needs, work responsibilities, or caregiving responsibilities.

 We have reached capacity in some grade levels, and are keeping a Flex waitlist.
-Please complete the WAVA FLEX Interest Form Link, and Rosie Bailer, Flex Coordinator will contact you with details about opting into Flex and/or joining the Flex waitlist for 2022-23.
+Please complete the WAVA FLEX Interest Form Link, and Heather Bennett, our Student Support Administrator will contact you with details about opting into Flex and/or joining the Flex waitlist.

 Common Questions about Flex